How to Nail Your First Fantasy Football Dynasty or Keeper Draft

 If there’s one similarity between redraft leagues and dynasty formats, it’s to always wait at quarterback.
 Sure, Patrick Mahomes would be an outstanding building block for your franchise.
 But is Mahomes worth the high price you’d have to pay to take him?

 Instead, wait out the quarterback market.
-Running back still remains the most scarce position in fantasy football.
+Running back remains the most scarce position in fantasy football.
 While your league mates overpay for their quarterbacks, use those opportunities to load up on young tailbacks who have bell-cow potential down the road.
 Before you know it, your fellow owners will be scrambling to add depth at running back and receiver.
 That’s when you can strike a deal to add more draft assets.

-My recommendation is to take a pair of quarterbacks with a strong upside later on the draft.
+My recommendation is to take a pair of quarterbacks with a strong upside later on in the draft.
 I prefer pairing one safer veteran with a younger passer with loads of upside.
 Depending on your league format, you could always stream at quarterback if your draft picks don’t pan out.

 Quarterback is the deepest position in fantasy football, which means you can be flexible when addressing the position.
 The worst-case scenario is you’ll find a starter who can give you 75% of what Mahomes delivers at a much cheaper cost.
 The best-case scenario is you land a future star at the position at an incredible value for years to come.